odinhg/rotation-equivariant-contour-learning/README.md

 ![](./resources/animation/image/baseline_image.gif)

-**Figure 2:** Original and reconstructed shape from the autoencoder on binary images using standard CNN layers which are not rotation equivariant (but trained with data augmentation).
+**Figure 2:** Original and reconstructed shape from the autoencoder on binary images using standard CNN layers which are not rotation equivariant.
 The reconstructed shape changes under rotation of the input shape.

 ## Equivariant and Invariant Layers